 Get Started Today

-The first step to getting started in the Physics program is to apply for admission.
+The first step to getting started in physics is to apply for admission.

 Students who complete courses in Physics will learn how physical processes apply to the world.

 College of DuPage has several physics transfer agreements in place with four-year colleges and universities to save you time, money and make the transfer process easier.

 Many of these agreements with other colleges and universities have specific course requirements and a pre-determined course plan that needs to be followed to be eligible to transfer.
 Contact a program faculty member or academic advisor to learn more as course requirements vary by institution.